-8.0 Customizing Your DB150--Option Switch Setup
+8.0 Customizing DCS210-Option Switch Setup

-The Option Switch (OpSw) setup allows you to customize the operation of the unit to meet your layout and operation.
-The DB150's power up defaults are fine for most applications and the DB150 will run "out of the box."
-The factory default setting for all DB150 option switches is "t" or thrown, except for 5, 17, 25, 33 and 34 which are "c" or closed.
+The Option Switch (OpSw) setup allows you to customize the operation of the unit to meet your layout and operation preferences.
+The DCS210's power up defaults are fine for most applications and the DCS210 will run "out of the box."

-8.1 Changing DB150 Option Switches
+8.1 Changing DCS210 Option Switches

-- 1. See the Option Switch Table below to decide which option switches you want to change. - Move the MODE toggle switch on the front of the DB150 into the "OP" position.
-The LocoNet Railsync will go inactive and all other boosters plugged in to LocoNet, including the one that is built into the DB150, will shut down. - 3.
-Disconnect LocoNet from the DB150 you are configuring. - Connect your DT402 throttle directly to either DB150 LocoNet JACK A or JACK B. - 5.
-Press the SWCH key on the DT402 to enter Sw (Switch) mode.
-Since the DB150's MODE toggle switch is set to "OP", switch commands from your throttle will now control DB150 option internal switch settings instead of the accessory decoders (usually turnouts) on the layout!
+- 1. See the Option Switch Table below to decide which option switches you want to change. - 2.
+Move the MODE toggle switch on the front of the DCS210 into the "OP" position.
+The LocoNet Railsync will go inactive and all other boosters plugged in to LocoNet, including the one that is built into the DCS210, will shut down.
+The PWR indicator will flash GREEN alternating with the PROG indicator flashing RED. - 3.
+Disconnect LocoNet from the DCS210 you are configuring. - 4.
+Connect your DT4xx or later throttle directly to either DCS210 LocoNet A,B,or C. - Press the SWCH key on your throttle to enter Sw (Switch) mode.
+Since the DCS210's MODE toggle switch is set to "OP", switch commands from your throttle will now control DCS210 internal option switch settings instead of the accessory decoders (usually turnouts) on the layout.

 - 6. Key in the number of the OpSw.
-In the example above, we have keyed in 5 for the switch.
-As you browse through the OpSws, the right side of the text area will show the current setting for each OpSw, either "c" or "t". - 7.
-Use the CLOC / c key to set the OpSw to c (closed) or the OPTN / t key to set the OpSw to t (thrown).
-In the example above we have confirmed that OpSw 5 is set to its factory setting of c (recommended setting). - 8.
-Exit DB150 Option Switch Mode by moving the MODE toggle switch on the DB150 to "SLEEP", then "RUN"" Remember to reconnect LocoNet to the DB150.
-Track power will be off so you will need to use your DT402 to turn it on again before you can run trains.
+In the example above, we have keyed in 6.
+As you browse through the OpSws, the right side of the text area will show the current setting for each OpSw, either "c" or "t". - Use the CLOC / c key to set the OpSw to c (closed) or the OPTN / t key to set the OpSw to t (thrown).
+In the example above we have changed OpSw 6 from its factory setting of t to c. - Exit DCS210 Option Switch Mode by moving the MODE toggle switch on the DCS210 to "RUN."
+Remember to reconnect LocoNet to the DCS210.
+Track power will resume to the state it was in when you entered Option Switch Mode.